 Kyle and Robin off up the Del Murito Canyon.

-In the canyon Mr. Romero pointed out some petroglyph paintings and some sand cliff sketches.
+In the canyon Mr. Romero pointed out some petroglyph paintings, and some sand cliff sketches.
 Can you tell the difference?

 The South Rim Drive.

-This is a 30 ~ 45 mile drive along the escarpment with many stops and view points.
+This is a 30 ~ 45 mile drive along the escarpment with many stop and view points.
 Too, it is the easy and quick way to visit Canyon de Chelly.
 One does certainly have to pay attention to the paths and the sheer drop offs.
 It can be 500' ~ 700' in just one step - straight down.

 But the Views are awesome.
 Just look at these natural caves in the cliff walls.
 I called this one Scallop Valley.
-In the enlarged view the 'scallops' appear to be cast canopies.

 Why this old gnarled Juniper, just because I love a tough survivor!

-I just had to show this Dine Hogan; as I have related, they are vanishing from the Nation.
+I just had to show this Dine Hogan, as I have related they are vanishing from the Nation.